WebMO Home Page

 Linux / Unix

-WebMO can be accessed from any Windows, Mac, or Linux/Unix web-browser.
+WebMO can be accessed from any Windows, Mac, or Linux/Unix web-browser, or phone / tablet via the WebMO app for iOS or Android.

 WebMO Pro is a commercial add-on to the freeware WebMO computational chemistry package.
 It features a variety of visualization and job management enhancements that are appropriate for serious education, commercial, or research-level users.